dmoisset/s5/character/classes/wizard.md

 ### Cache Recall

-When you reach 3rd level you can activate your spell cache to cast any one spell you know of up to 3rd level and are capable of casting without spending a spell slot.
+When you reach 3rd level you can activate your spell cache to cast any one spell you know of up to 3rd level and are capable of casting.
+This spell is cast without spending a spell slot.
 After using this ability you can not do it again until you take a long rest.

 ### Ability Score Improvement :five: